Introduction

 Data Retention

-- Event data retained for 12 months by default
+- End User Tracking Data: Cookies persist up to 90 days; event data retained for 12 months by default

 - Aggregated Analytics: Retained indefinitely in anonymized form